in

 Soapstone can also hold heat without burning.
 This material is non-porous.
 This allows it to retain the heat of the water if used to fill up a sink, for example.
 It is also great for handling residual heat coming from hair tools such as curling irons, blow-dryers, and the link.

-As a shower floor, when coming into the direct line of sight of the sunlight, it can retain its heat.
-This makes it very pleasant to step out of the shower during the late mornings.
+As a shower floor, it can retain its heat when coming into the direct line of sight of the sunlight.
+This makes stepping out of the shower very pleasant during the late mornings.

 This material is also eco-friendly and hygienic.
 Mining them out requires digging them up from the earth’s surface and cutting them into slabs of preferred sizes.